ivangeorgiew/ropework/README.md

     -   type: `constructor`
     -   definition: Constructor that extends `Error`.
-Use it in functions created with `tieEff` to signify that the error was thrown intentionally and that the message is user friendly
+Use it in functions created with `tieImpure` to signify that the error was thrown intentionally and that the message is user friendly

--   `tieEff`
+-   `tieImpure`

     -   type: `({ descr, data, argTypes, onError, useCache })` ->
         `error handled data`